Photo by interstid/Shutterstock

 “We’re going to feel that pull to want to be with our families, want to be with our loved ones.
 We’re going to feel that pull to do what we would do in a normal year.
 But it’s not a normal year,” de Blasio said.

 True statement—but it’s a bitter pill to swallow in a year when we need our loved ones most.
 When we first published this story on October 29, the daily case count averaged 70,000.
-Currently, the U.S. rolling average of new infections is more than double that, hovering around 161,000 daily, according to the CDC.
-The spikes have prompted more cities and states to issue lockdowns or new quarantines for incoming travelers, including California, Washington, and Oregon on the West Coast; New Jersey and Vermont on the East Coast; Chicago and New Mexico.
+Currently, the U.S. rolling average of new infections is nearly triple that, hovering above 200,000 daily, according to the CDC.
+The spikes have prompted more cities and states to issue lockdowns or new quarantines for incoming travelers, including California (which went into lockdown this month) on the West Coast; New Jersey and Vermont on the East Coast; plus Chicago and New Mexico, among others.

 At AFAR, our editors watch state-by-state infection rates, restrictions, and quarantines closely, and we field a lot of questions from friends and family about where to go, when, and how to do so responsibly.
 But when it comes to these very real, personal questions about visiting loved ones, we’re struggling like everyone else to make a smart, careful decision.
 Our editors are in big cities—New York, San Francisco, Los Angeles, London—and small towns from Oregon to New Jersey right now.
 In some cases, our families are far flung.
 We made plans in October—and two weeks later, some of us had to scrap them.
 Here’s what a few of us plan to do (or attempt to do) this holiday season.